AntonioMrtz/mongodb-python-dev-path/CRUD/Find.md

 })
 ```

-## Lesson 5.
-Finding Documents by using Logical Operators
+## Finding Documents by using Logical Operators

 ### Implicit $and